sachin4594/svaidya.github.io/_pages/teaching.md

 In the spring of 2018, I was awarded the [Graduate Teaching Assistant Award](https://science.psu.edu/physics/graduate/awards/student-teaching) by the Department of Physics at Penn State for 'teaching excellence in physics,' based on feedback from hundreds of students.
 You can read some of the student feedback [here](https://sachin4594.github.io/svaidya.github.io/files/Selected_Student_Comments.pdf).

 ## Mentorship
 I actively mentor undergraduate students, guiding them through research projects.
-Here are the students I have had the privilege of working with over the past few years:
+Here are the students I have had the privilege of working with and their projects:

 - Caio Silva, MIT, UROP, Fall 2025-present
 - Luka Protulipac, MIT, Visiting Student, Summer 2025